rentziass/actions-tests/README.md

-tests for some actions functionality
+tests for some actions functionality changed